Enhance Time Series Analysis Using Temporal Similarity Search (TSS)

 )

 In this example schema, we define several metadata columns including “index”, “sym”, and “time”.
 We also define a “price” column that will execute transformed Temporal Similarity Search on time series windows.
-Let’s break down the “price” column for understanding:
+Next, we define the indexes and embedding configuration, let’s dive into this deeper:

 • type: flat, the index type

-• metric: L2, the distance metric, Euclidean Distance, could also be Dot Product or Cosine Similarity.
+• params: Holds additional information like the distance metric, L2 (Euclidean Distance), could also be Dot Product or Cosine Similarity.

-• embedding: Key that holds the information on compressed vectors.
+• embedding_configuration: Key that holds the configuration compressed vectors.

 • dims: The dimension after compression.